-SpiceJet Flights To Be Reinstated Gradually, Says Regulator DGCA
+SpiceJet flights To Be Reinstated Gradually, Says Regulator DGCA

-The SpiceJet Ltd to reinstate flights in a "graded manner" once the airline shows it has sufficient engineering strength and the financial ability to stock up on spares, the country's air safety watchdog told Reuters.
+The Directorate General of Civil Aviation (DGCA) will allow SpiceJet Ltd to reinstate flights in a "graded manner" once the airline shows it has sufficient engineering strength and the financial ability to stock up on spares, the aviation regulator told Reuters.

-Last week, in an unprecedented move, SpiceJet's approved departures were slashed by 50% for a period of eight weeks after an audit revealed the airline's inability to establish "a safe, efficient and reliable" service.
+Last week, in an unprecedented move, the DGCA slashed SpiceJet's approved departures by 50% for a period of eight weeks after an audit revealed the airline's inability to establish "a safe, efficient and reliable" service.

-While placing SpiceJet under "enhanced surveillance", the regulator stated in its notice there was "poor internal safety oversight" at the airline, and that financial issues at the carrier were leading to "frequent shortage of spares".
+While placing SpiceJet under "enhanced surveillance", the DGCA stated in its notice there was "poor internal safety oversight" at the airline, and that financial issues at the carrier were leading to a "frequent shortage of spares".

 The chief of the Directorate General of Civil Aviation (DGCA), Arun Kumar, said SpiceJet will be permitted to reinstate its capacity but in a gradual manner and once it demonstrates it has fixed the manpower and spare part shortages.

-"At this point of time we feel they can only operate 50% of their capacity without compromising safety," Mr Kumar said, during an interview at the watchdog's headquarters in in New Delhi.
+"At this point of time we feel they can only operate 50% of their capacity without compromising safety," Mr Kumar said, during an interview at DGCA's headquarters in Delhi.

 Mr Kumar said a review of SpiceJet's operations and physical audit of the airline showed the carrier was "incapable" of flying at full capacity.